Eghamarian/sociotherapy/_short/14_right-where-we-stand.md

 <br><br>
 <div align="left">

-Right where we stand, there is patience to be had, <br>
+Right where we stand, there's patience to be had, <br>
 There is a vision to revive, <br>
 There is a will to survive. <br><br>